cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/05-validation.md

 ~~~
 {: .language-bash}

-and make sure the cms-opendata-conddb.cern.ch directory has actually expanded in your VM.
+and make sure the cms-opendata-conddb.cern.ch directory has actually expanded in your Docker instance.
 One way of doing this is executing:

 ~~~
 ls -l /cvmfs/